passportxyz/passport-docs/pages/building-with-passport/smart-contracts/integrating-onchain-stamp-data.md

 To follow this tutorial, you'll need [Next.js](https://nextjs.org/), [Node](https://nodejs.org/en), and [Chakra-UI](https://chakra-ui.com/) installed on your machine.
 You will be using the Optimism Sepolia test network - you will need to import this network into your wallet.
 Some familiarity with smart contracts is recommended.

-This app uses a blockchain, rather than Gitcoin's database server, as a backend.
+This app uses a blockchain, rather than Passport's database server, as a backend.
 This means you **do not need an API key or Scorer ID,** but you do need to have a browser wallet that can connect to the Optimism Sepolia test network.

 ### App outline